Jellohub/phase_3_project/README.md

 **All visualizations in this README were made on the cleaned dataset.**

 I used an iterative modeling technique – that is, I started with a basic model and made adjustments from there.
 My first model was a Logistic Regression estimator with no hyperparameter adjustments on the original dataaset.
-My final model was an XG-Boost estimator with 6,860 additional generated instances of the 'functional needs repair' class.
+My final model was a Random Forest estimator with 6,860 additional generated instances of the 'functional needs repair' class.

-Here are the classification reports for each model:
+Here are the classification reports and confusion matrices for each model:
 ![ROC curves](/figures/reports.png)

 At the end of the notebook, I used several visualizations and metrics to compare these models: